 Over time, we've realized that imposing this external "one size fits all" rule may not be the best approach.
 Now, many health professionals recommend drinking according to thirst.
 You don’t need to go overboard forcing down glasses of water when you’re not thirsty.
 Just pay attention to your thirst mechanism.
 We have complex hormonal and neurological processes that are constantly monitoring how hydrated we are.
 And for healthy adults, this system is very reliable.

 Besides thirst, pay attention to how dark and concentrated your urine is.
 The darker your urine, the more effort your body is making to hold on to the water it has.
 Urine is still getting rid of the waste, but in a smaller volume of water, so it looks darker.

 There are a few other things to consider when evaluating your hydration status.
-If you’re sweating a lot, or are in a hot/humid climate, drink more.
+If you’re sweating a lot, and this includes having hot flushes that result in sweats, or are in a hot/humid climate, drink more.
 Breastfeeding moms, elderly people, and people at risk of kidney stones need to drink more water too.
 So, do people who experience vomiting and/or diarrhea, as both can quickly dehydrate our bodies.

 So, ditch the “one size fits all” external rule, and pay more attention to your body’s subtle cues for water.

 All fluids and foods containing water contribute to your daily needs.

 Water is usually the best choice.
 If you're not drinking pure water, consider the effects that the other ingredients have on your body.
 Drinks containing sugar, alcohol, and caffeine will have effects besides hydration.
 Sugar can mess with your blood sugar balance.
 Alcohol can make you feel "buzzed."
 And caffeine can keep you awake.
 Let's talk a bit more about caffeine for a second.